This post contains amazon affiliate links.

 This super tempting creamy coffee is a hot sensation on the internet nowadays.
 We all know because of this COVID-19, we are locked down at home and quarantined.
 So people started taking their interest in cooking.
 And this Dalgona is trending on social media.
 Yes, it’s Viral now.

 Cooking is a stress reliever in fact.
 For me also, it’s always a stress reliever.
 And I love it now.
 So is my whipped coffee.
-Make this superb creamy rich cold coffee this summers while staying quarantined at home.
-I
+Make this superb creamy rich cold coffee in summers.

 Dalgona is generally a cold coffee.
 But you can make a hot coffee as well by topping the creamy whipped coffee on top of hot milk.
 To add some chocolaty flavor you can add cocoa powder also to the whipped coffee mix and beat for 1 more minute.
 It will be more like a mocha flavor (coffee + chocolate)